Apr 11 | Categories: Branding

 Believe it or not, a lot of content marketing involves understanding human behavior.
 Humans are social animals.
 We instinctually strive to be a part of a reciprocal community with members similar to us.
 This concept is linear no matter where we are—even when we’re online looking for products or services.
 We value the brand behind our products just like we value the beliefs, motivations, and morals of our peers.

-In order to convey your similarities to your ideal customers, you have to first find a way to even get that message to them.
-And you can do this—no problem—with great content marketing.
+In order to convey your similarities to your ideal customers, you have to first find a way to get that message to them.
+And you can do this with great content marketing.

 The best way to start building trust with your strategies is to first define target personas.
 Once you secure personas, they must evolve from shadowy figures of inspiration to working, breathing people.
 When you truly get to know your audience (e.g. location, age, education level, gender, etc.), it makes creating content strategies that are aligned with their values easier and more trustworthy.

-But!
-Amongst the bad there’s always good: hundreds of families responded to the tweet with pictures of their own interracial families, thanking Old Navy for its acceptance and support.
+But among the bad, there’s always good: Hundreds of families responded to the tweet with pictures of their own interracial families, thanking Old Navy for its acceptance and support.
 Some even mentioned they’d be heading to Old Navy that same day to shop.

 Don’t make the mistake of creating tiresome content, like only pushing posts about company-related news or announcements.
 While news is important, it’s information that loses value very fast.
 Not to mention, it doesn’t show your audience that you’re invested in them at all.
 You’ll come off as sales-y, self-motivated, and flat.
 Ultimately, you’re offering them little to no takeaways.